 One alternative, of course, is to buy an ionic filtration purifier which includes an electrostatic plate.
 The plate is meant to catch the articles, but even then you’ll still have to clean it regularly.

-This typically works out as a cheaper option, particularly compared to HEPA-based models, but it does require more work.
+This typically works out as a cheaper option, particularly compared to air purifiers with HEPA filters, but it does require more work.

 Eliminating germs, viruses, and bacteria.

 They do this by emitting UV-C band light from within the purifier which attacks and destroys contaminants but is entirely harmless to human beings and pets.